PyTables/PyTables/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.3.4
+ Announcing c-blosc 1.3.5
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is a maintenance release.
-Basically it fixes a false buffer overrun condition.
-This bug made c-blosc to fail, even if the failure was not real.
+This is just a maintenance release for removing a 'pointer from integer without a cast' compiler warning due to a bad macro definition.

 For more info, please see the release notes in: